• Home

 Share on FacebookShare on Twitter

-The US Department of Energy (DOE) has unveiled its new leading-edge supercomputer “Doudna” at Lawrence Berkeley National Laboratory.
-This groundbreaking system, which was developed by Dell Technologies and NVIDIA, represents a major step forward in integrating AI with traditional high performance computing (HPC) for the scientific research community to achieve technological and scientific breakthroughs.
+The US Department of Energy (DOE) has unveiled its new top-edge supercomputer “Doudna” at Lawrence Berkeley National Laboratory.
+This innovative system, which was developed by Dell Technologies and NVIDIA, represents a major step forward in integrating AI with traditional high performance computing (HPC) for the scientific research community to achieve technological and scientific breakthroughs.

 Scheduled to come online in 2026, Doudna will provide more than ten times the capability — measured in FLOPS (floating point operations per second) of NERSC’s 5-petaflop Cray XC40 system, named Perlmutter.